 Rehabilitate Utilidors: HTHW Phase 2

-Phase 2 construction work started this summer and is scheduled to be completed before the middle of October.
-The work this summer has focused on repairs to the existing piping underneath the Central 4 parking lot, in the Heating Plant, in Mechanical Services, and in sections of the tunnels, located underneath the Main Plaza.
-New piping is being fabricated and will be installed in the open box tunnels in the next few weeks.
+Phase 2 construction work has been completed.
+The work this summer focused on repairs to the existing piping underneath the Central 4 parking lot, in the Heating Plant, in Mechanical Services, and in sections of the tunnels, located underneath the Main Plaza.
+New piping was fabricated and installed in the open box tunnels.
+The box tunnels have been re-sealed, waterproofed, and buried again.
+The contractor is in the process of consolidating their staging area in the Central 4 parking lot.

 Since these pipes provide the heating to our academic buildings, the work can only be done outside of our normal heating seasons (between the end of May and October).